Half of a Yellow Sun (film): Plot

 Despite having a one-night stand with Richard, Olanna and Odenigbo reconcile and agree to raise Amala's infant daughter as their own child.
-The child is named Chiamaka but they call her "Baby."
+The child is named Chiamaka, but they call her "Baby."
 After falling out with Kainene, Richard returns to London.
 While waiting at the airport, he witnesses Northern Nigerian soldiers slaughtering Igbo civilians in the build-up to the Nigerian Civil War.
 Meanwhile, Olanna is caught up in a race riot and barely escapes with her life.
 As ethnic tensions build up, Olanna and her family flee Kano and resettle in Abba in Biafra.
 After reconciling with "Mama", Olanna decides to remain in Nigeria and marry Odenigbo.

 While Biafra declares independence, Richard returns from London to work with his lover Kainene, who has become a war profiteer, importing arms to Biafra.
 The fighting forces Olanna and her family to evacuate to Umuahia.
 During the wedding reception, Olanna and her family narrowly escape a Nigerian bombing raid.
 As the civil war drags on, Olanna and her family relocate to a refugee camp where she reunites with her sister Kainene, who has experienced a change of heart and helps to run the refugee camp.
 Ugwu is later conscripted as a Biafran child soldier.

 As time passes by, Olanna and Odenigbo befriend Kainene and Richard.
 With the refugee camp running low on supplies due to the civil war, Kainene decides to travel into Nigerian territory in order to trade with local peasants despite Odenigbo's warnings.
-Several days pass by and Kainene fails to return.
+Several days pass by, and Kainene fails to return.
 While Olanna and Richard fail to find Kainene, they are relieved to learn that Ugwu has survived the war and welcome him back to the family.
 Following the defeat of Biafra, Richard continues his search for Kainene while Olanna, Odenigbo, Ugwu, and "Baby" rebuild their lives.

-The post-script mentions that Kainene was never found while Richard moved back to Nsukka.
-Olanna and Odenigbo remained married for nearly fifty years while Ugwu became a writer.
-Their daughter Chiamaka (aka "Baby") becomes a medical doctor.